pytchlang/pytch-tutorials/blue-invader/tutorial.md

 {{< commit random-costume-per-descent >}}

 There's quite a lot going on in this one line of new code.
-Starting from the inside:
+We can understand it by starting from the inside:

 * `[0, 1]` is a list with two things in it — the number zero and the number one.